chenglisa/chenglisa.github.io/essays/codingstandard.md

 ## As long as it works, right?

 Coding standards are rules/guidelines for developers to follow to achieve cleaner and readable code.
-I did not realize how important coding standards were until during one of my internship
+I did not realize how important coding standards were until I was working on a personal project.
+Because the code I was writing was not for school, meaning I would not get points deducted for not following coding standards, I was just "doing my own thing."
+I had that misconception, that as long as the code works, I am "all good."

 ## Java versus Javascript